Populism in Canada: Social Credit (Socred)

-In 1933, William Aberhart, also known as Bible Bill, formed the Social Credit Party of Alberta (Socred).
-The socred governed the province continuously from 1935 until the 1971 election, when the party lost to Peter Lougheed's Progressive Conservatives.
-The Social Credit Party of Alberta led by William Aberhart promoted the principles of social credit economics alongside a right-wing populist agenda and the party governed Alberta from 1935 to 1971.
+In 1933, William Aberhart, also known as Bible Bill, formed the Social Credit Party of Alberta (nicknamed the Socreds).
+Social Credit governed the province continuously from 1935 until the 1971 election, when the party lost to Peter Lougheed's Progressive Conservatives.
+The party initially promoted the principles of social credit economics alongside a right-wing populist agenda and the party governed Alberta from 1935 to 1971.
 By the late 1930s with social credit financial reforms being unable to be carried out at the provincial level, Aberhart refocused the Alberta Social Credit party to attacking social welfare programs and state socialism.
 Ernest Manning took over the Alberta Social Credit party and office of Premier of Alberta from Aberhart and led the Alberta Social Credit party along a right-wing populist agenda that criticized both the social welfare programs and centralizing tendencies of the federal government of Canada.

 Co-operative Commonwealth Federation (CCF)

 In 1932, in response to the hardships of the Great Depression, a coalition of labour, socialists, and progressives in Calgary, Alberta founded the Co-operative Commonwealth Federation (CCF).
 Tommy Douglas, who became a social activist at the onset of the Depression, joined the new CCF and was elected as MP in the 1935 federal election.

 In his 1978 Canadian Journal of Political Science journal article, "Populism in the United States, Russia, and Canada: Explaining the Roots of Canada's Third Parties", John Conway said that CCF and Alberta's Social Credit were, to some extent, "populist formations."
 Conway said that the CCF is an example of a populist party that transitioned successfully into a democratic party—the New Democratic Party.
 He said that the NDP, which was formed in 1961, was modelled on European social democratic parties and Britain's and Australia's Labour parties.

+In 1961, the CCF was succeeded by the New Democratic Party (NDP).